 This can be especially useful if your checkout process occurs over multiple pages.
 Showing the customer that he or she is on page 2 of 4, for example, and labeling each step clearly can reassure the customer that he or she won’t be clicking through an infinite number of pages and filling out an undetermined number of forms just to buy something from you.
 It’s a useful visual queue that reassures customers they’re truly almost done with checkout.

 Autofill is a handy feature for forms of any kind, on any platform, but they’re especially useful for mobile ecommerce customers.
 It makes checkout simpler, and that’s doubly true for customer who have to type on a cramped touchscreen keyboard.
-Most smartphones and mobile browsers can now save common fields like email and address info, so spare your customers the hassle of typing it all out manually.
+Most smartphones and mobile browsers can now save common fields like email and address info, so spare your customers the hassle of typing it all

 You should also consider limiting the total number of fields that can’t be filled by autofill.
 Any extraneous information that your customer has to read and think about is one more opportunity for the customer to rethink or lose interest in the purchase.
 If information isn’t strictly necessary, it’s probably not worth asking for here.